SilkRose/Pony/stories/fleetfall/fleetfall.md

 *If we got caught…*

-*I'd hate it if either of us lost our spot on the team.*
+*I'd hate it if either of us lost our spot on the team.
+This has been both of our life goals since we were fillies.*

 *Would they just make us break up?
 That sure would be preferable.*

-*Rainbow Dash isn't always the most subtle pony at times.*
+*Rainbow Dash isn't always the most subtle pony at times.
+It is fun to watch her try, though.*

 *She might be if her job depended on it.*